conda-forge/conda-forge.github.io/README.md

 ## Improving the docs

 - You can help to improve the documentation!
 It is version-controlled in the [conda-forge.github.io repository on GitHub](https://github.com/conda-forge/conda-forge.github.io).
-The source text is stored there in the src/ subdirectory and is formatted using Python’s [reStructuredText system](https://docutils.sourceforge.io/rst.html).
+The source text is stored in the src/ subdirectory and is formatted using Python’s [reStructuredText system](https://docutils.sourceforge.io/rst.html).

 - The docs are built on GitHub Actions and run the `.ci_scripts/update_docs` script.
   We are glad to know that you would like to contribute.
 To build the docs locally, follow the steps mentioned below: